-Here are lots of easy camping recipes and a free meal planning printable to help you plan what you’re going to eat while you’re camping!
-Lots of easy meals to choose from and so helpful when you’re using just a campfire to cook.
-7 days of kid friendly campfire meals are here to make your camping trip easier and fun!
+Here are lots of easy camping recipes and a free camping meal planning printable to help you organize what you’re going to bring with you to eat while you’re camping!
+Easy campfire meals to choose from for 7 days of camping.

 We love to travel as a family and when you’re planning a camping trip in a tent using only a campfire or grill to cook you need a lot of easy camping recipes to choose from!
 A lot of camping foods are obvious (like s’mores and hot dogs), but there are lots of other things that are simple to cook over a campfire that you may not have thought about.
 Of course having the right items to cook with and eat with make a difference too.
 I will share with you what food to take camping, and the easiest way to cook over the campfire too!
 I hope this helps make your camping experience great.
 If you’re looking for more family travel resources check out our road trip blog too.(originally published 3/17)

 If you are staying in a tent with just a campfire, Blackstone 22 grill to cook on it requires a bit more creativity and planning.
 The above checklist gives you an option for breakfast, lunch, dinner, and a few desserts.
 Camping dinners need to be easy, can be prepped before leaving in plastic bags for simple dump and go meals.

 ** Here are a few items to cook with that will make cooking over the campfire easier, and you will need to make the easy camping recipes below:

 - Dutch oven (HUGE help and you can use this for almost all of your cooking)